 If you live near a brook, river or a lake, be aware that water can rise very quickly.
 Heavy thunderstorms, wind and the tides all can change the situation and create dangerous flooding.
-In a wide spread emergency local emergency services may not immediately be able to provide updated information on what is happening and what you should do.
+In a widespread emergency local emergency service may not immediately be able to provide updated information on what is happening and what you should do.
 During the 911 attack AM radio communication was available.
-Portable AM radios are available in a hand crank model that can recharge the batteries for ongoing use.
-This often forgotten method of communication can be extremely helpful.
-3 AM stations that may be helpful and do carry local information are 660 - 880 - 1010.
+This often-forgotten method of communication can be extremely helpful.
+Two AM stations that may be helpful and do carry local information are 880 - 1010.